 Remind Your Child that Technology is a Privilege, Not a Right

-Today it seems that children are given devices at earlier and earlier ages, as parents feel the pressure to stay connected throughout the day with their children.
-Also, many of their child’s friends have smartphones and tablets, and chances are good that at least one friend has his or her very own laptop computer.
-If you choose to give your child a piece of technology, whether it’s a smartphone, a tablet, or even a computer, consider telling him or her that you own that equipment and that you are loaning it to him or her in good faith.
+Today children are given devices at earlier and earlier ages, parents feel the pressure to stay connected with their children.
+Also, many of their child’s friends have devices.
+The chances are good that at least one friend has their very own laptop computer.
+If you choose to give your child a piece of technology, consider telling them that you own that equipment.
+Explain you are loaning it to them in good faith.
 In fact, you can even require a technology contract in exchange for providing the technology in the first place.

 Setting the Ground Rules

-The most important thing about giving your child a tool to access the internet is a discussion around the opportunities and dangers that exist on the internet.
-While the internet offers amazing possibilities for learning and connecting, keeping your child safe online is a crucial component to allowing access.
+The most important thing is to discuss the opportunities and dangers that exist on the internet.
+While the internet offers amazing possibilities , keeping your child safe online is crucial to allowing access.
 Here are a few points to consider.

-- Depending on your child’s age, you get to set your their password for any and all accounts he or she will access, and your child is not allowed to change those passwords.
+- Depending on your child’s age, you get to set your their password for any and all accounts they access, and your child is not allowed to change those passwords.
 With older children, you may want to consider letting them set their own passwords.
 With either approach, including a monitoring tool like Bark will provide an extra level of safety to their online lives.

-- You have a right to look through the phone, tablet, or computer at any point to see whom your child is talking to and monitor the sites he or she visits.
+- You have a right to look through the device at any point to see whom your child is talking to and monitor the sites they visit.

-- Your child cannot use Skype or other video technologies to talk to strangers, and he or she is not allowed to provide any personal information on any forum or website without your permission.
+- Your child cannot use Skype or other video technologies to talk to strangers, and they are not allowed to provide any personal information on any forum or website without your permission.